-Citation, commencement, transitional and saving provisions
+Citation, commencement and transitional provision

-1.-(1) This Order may be cited as the Scottish Parliament (Elections etc.) Order 2010 and shall come into force on the fourteenth day after the day on which it is made.
+1.-(1) This Order may be cited as the Scottish Parliament (Elections etc.) Order 2015 and comes into force on the day after the day on which it is made.

-(2) This Order has no effect for the purposes of any election for which the date of poll is on or before 4th April 2011.
+(2) This Order has no effect for the purposes of any election for which the date of poll is on or before 4th April 2016.